A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

 The taller one, Raijin, was the embodiment of lightning.
 As for the half-rotten one with scaly claws, Izanagi didn’t even want to imagine what she, it, was capable of.
-“I am Izanagi,” he declared as he too rose.
+“I am Izanagi,” he declared as he too stood.
 “I am the creator god of the eight million.
-Neither you, nor your henchmen, can hope to restrain me.”
+Neither you, nor your henchmen, can ever hope to restrain me.”

 “Should you do so, I will create a thousand and five hundred each day to replace those stolen by you.”
 Izanagi braved a direct glance at his wife, his first since entering the hut.
 What he saw chilled his chest but also steeled his resolve to leave.
 “I will create new gods too.
 By myself.
-They will rule over the lands we rose from the sea.
+They will rule over the lands we raised from the sea.
 It will be a glorious kingdom.
 One as splendid as the rising sun.
 That, I promise you.”

 He moved.
 The rotten one immediately raised a bony arm but Izanami stopped her, muttering something in the language of the dead.
 As Izanagi exited the hut into the underworld night, the mutterings morphed into a frantic chittering, the cacophony of a thousand insects ravaging the carcasses of the dead.
 Soon, Izanagi knew, he will have to run.
 He will have to do all that he could to flee from this deadly nightmare.

 Would he succeed?
-With his powers, likely.
+With his godly powers, likely.